|SAXS Data Collection and Analysis Protocol|

 SAXS PROCESSING METHOD

-● P(r) used to calculate ab initio models, also using GASBOR (more reliable with higher quality high-q data (meaning > q = 0.25-0.3) and for non-globular proteins.
+● P(r) can be used to calculate ab initio models using GASBOR, part of the ATSAS package, which is more reliable with higher quality high-q data (meaning > q = 0.25-0.3) and for non-globular proteins.

 ● I-TASSER (or Phyre2 or Swiss-model) is used to build a homology model (if you don't have any structural information for your protein, which is then fit to the model using SUPCOMB)